HPI-Information-Systems/DQ4AI/README.md

 **IMPORTANT** A detailed documentation can be found in each of the tasks directories.

 ## Contributers
--Lukas Budach
+- Lukas Budach
--Moritz Feuerpfeil
+- Moritz Feuerpfeil
--Nina Ihde
+- Nina Ihde
--Andrea Nathansen
+- Andrea Nathansen
--Nele Sina Noack
+- Nele Sina Noack
--Hendrik Patzlaff
+- Hendrik Patzlaff
--Hazar Harmouch
+- Hazar Harmouch
--Felix Naumann
+- Felix Naumann

 ## Contact
 For quesctions, please contact hazar.harmouch@hpi.de